Paradox (literature): Cleanth Brooks' "Language of Paradox"

 Cleanth Brooks, an active member of the New Criticism movement, outlines the use of reading poems through paradox as a method of critical interpretation.
-Paradox in poetry means that tension at the surface of a verse can lead to apparent contradictions and hypocrisies.
+A paradox in poetry means that tension at the surface of a verse can lead to apparent contradictions and hypocrisies.
 Brooks' seminal essay, The Language of Paradox, lays out his argument for the centrality of paradox by demonstrating that paradox is "the language appropriate and inevitable to poetry."
 The argument is based on the contention that referential language is too vague for the specific message a poet expresses; he must "make up his language as he goes."
 This, Brooks argues, is because words are mutable and meaning shifts when words are placed in relation to one another.

 In the writing of poems, paradox is used as a method by which unlikely comparisons can be drawn and meaning can be extracted from poems both straightforward and enigmatic.

 Brooks points to William Wordsworth's poem It is a beauteous evening, calm and free.
 He begins by outlining the initial and surface conflict, which is that the speaker is filled with worship, while his female companion does not seem to be.
 The paradox, discovered by the poem's end, is that the girl is more full of worship than the speaker precisely because she is always consumed with sympathy for nature and not – as is the speaker – in tune with nature while immersed in it.

 In his reading of Wordsworth's poem, "Composed upon Westminster Bridge", Brooks as contends that the poem offers paradox not in its details, but in the situation the speaker creates.
 Though London is a man-made marvel, and in many respects in opposition to nature, the speaker does not view London as a mechanical and artificial landscape but as a landscape composed entirely of nature.
 Since London was created by man, and man is a part of nature, London is thus too a part of nature.
 It is this reason that gives the speaker the opportunity to remark upon the beauty of London as he would a natural phenomenon, and, as Brooks points out, can call the houses "sleeping" rather than "dead" because they too are vivified with the natural spark of life, granted to them by the men that built them.